-When you review the statistics, you will notice that Claflin University has a favorable safety record.
+When you review the statistics, you will notice that Claflin University continue to have a favorable safety record.
 The general sense of safety experienced on the campus is due in large part to the collaborative efforts of several departments and individuals.